-Consistent school attendance is an essential component of each student's education.
-Absence from school will affect a student's ability to succeed in class.
-For this reason, students and parents/guardians should make every effort to avoid unnecessary absences.
+Consistent school attendance is an essential component of each Student's education.
+Absence from school will affect a Student's ability to succeed in class.
+For this reason, Students and legal guardians/guardians should make every effort to avoid unnecessary absences.
 Students enrolled in the School must attend School regularly in accordance with the laws of the State.

-Attendance shall be required of all students enrolled at the School during the days and hours that the School is in session.
-Attendance need not always be within the School facilities, but a student will be considered to be in attendance if present at any place where School is in session by authority of the Board.
+Attendance shall be required of all Students enrolled at the School during the days and hours that the School is in session.
+Attendance need not always be within the School facilities, but a Student will be considered to be in attendance if present at any place where School is in session by authority of the Board.